HL7/fhir-bfdr/input/pagecontent/StructureDefinition-Encounter-maternity-intro.md

 After the child is born, an Encounter record will be created for the child (Encounter-Birth) and will reference this encounter using the partOf property.
+See <a href='StructureDefinition-Encounter-birth.html'>EncounterBirth</a> for "planned to deliver at home" form mapping in this profile.

 ### IJE Mapping